 MSc Conflict Prevention and Peacebuilding

-The focus of governments and humanitarian NGOs has progressively shifted towards conflict prevention and building a sustainable peace.
-Yet to prevent conflict or to build a secure state and society after conflict involves a complex set of skills straddling conflict resolution, conflict transformation, conflict analysis, state stabilisation, peace processes, humanitarian intervention and peace building.
-This MSc offers the opportunity to develop operational and vocational skills important for conflict prevention, conflict mediation and negotiation, and post-conflict reconstruction and is attractive to both mid-career practitioners and graduates seeking a career in conflict prevention, conflict mediation or post-conflict reconstruction.
+The focus of governments and humanitarian NGOs has progressively shifted towards conflict prevention and building sustainable peace.
+Yet to prevent conflict or to build a secure and inclusive state and society after conflict involves a complex set of skills straddling conflict analysis, conflict mediation and negotiation, peace processes, state stabilisation, post-conflict reconstruction, peace building and early warning.

 While rooted in peace and conflict studies, the MSc draws on strategic and security studies as well as development studies, enabling much needed cross-fertilisation between these traditionally divergent perspectives.
-It draws on real-life case studies as well as interactive role plays, and exposes students to both cutting-edge academic developments and the latest practitioner experience.
+It draws on real-life case studies as well as interactive role plays, and exposes students to both cutting-edge academic developments and the latest practitioner experience, with a particular focus on bottom-up approaches.

 - Defence, Development and Diplomacy in Conflict: Evolving Actors, Factors and Paradigms